 When carrying your newborn, they should be in a spread-squat position, especially if they have been diagnosed with hip dysplasia.
-Your baby will automatically adopt this position, sometimes refered to as the frog position, when you snuggle him or her to your breast.
-When babywearing, it’s important that the legs don’t hang down loosely; knees should be at the approximate level of the belly button and form an M. If you take care, you can prevent hip damage to your child.
+Your baby will automatically adopt this position, sometimes referred to as the frog position, when you snuggle them to your breast.
+When babywearing, it’s essential that the legs don’t hang down loosely; knees should be at the approximate level of the belly button and form an M.

 Another risk of a bad babywearing position could be over-stimulating your baby when he or she faces away from you.
-That’s why it’s doubly important to carry your child in such a way that they can snuggle up to your breast when the world overwhelms them.
+That’s why it’s doubly important to carry your child in such a way that they can snuggle up for some bonding time when the world overwhelms them.

 No matter how you’re carrying your child, make sure to support their head until they can hold it up by themselves.
-Wrap-wearers can do so by pulling the edge tightly and by holding the head with an additional cloth.
-Carrying aids usually have a kind of hood that prevents the head from falling back, or they should invest in the infant insert for babies that are too small.
+This is easy to do in a baby wrap.
+You can just pull the edge tightly and hold the infant’s head with an additional cloth.
+Baby carriers usually have a kind of hood that prevents the head from falling back, or they should invest in the infant insert for babies that are too small.

 When in doubt, try the kiss test.
 If you can comfortably kiss your baby’s forehead when they’re in the carrier, chances are, their head is well-supported.

 By paying attention to these things, you make a significant contribution to your baby’s safety.
 The T.I.C.K.S. rule is also a good reminder: